 by Leslie Farin

-My love affair with Mary Lou Retton began in 1984
+My Love Affair With Mary Lou Retton Gegan in 1984

 As I listened to her talk at the gala, I realized there is a great deal I don’t know about Mary Lou Retton.
 I can talk about her gymnastic achievements at the drop of a hat, but she is so much more than her Olympic medals.
 From a distance, we see her seemingly storybook life, but the reality is she’s human, like the rest of us.
 There’s a lot of strength behind her bright smile, but also some vulnerability.